sandibasagic/dream-day/README.md

     ![Landing Page](wireframes/landing-image.jpeg)

-    - Second heading tells the user that there could be an unforgettable experiance.
-A click on a button will take user to Line Up section.
+    - A click on a button will take user to Line Up section.

     ![Landing Page](wireframes/readmore.png)